Self-Reported Academic Record (SRAR) - FAQs

 Yes, all attempted coursework must be reported on the SRAR.
 If you repeated a course, you must record both attempts.
 If you withdrew from a class before earning a grade, you must list the course and record the grade as withdrawn.
 The same is true for courses that you earned a grade of Pass or Fail.

-What if I repeated or withdrew from one or more of my courses, or I took a course for Pass/Fail?
+What if I took a course or courses Pass/Fail or repeated or withdrew from one or more of my courses?

-You must list all attempts on your SRAR including repeats and withdrawals.
-The same is true for courses in which you earned a grade of Pass or Fail.
+You must list all courses in which you earned a grade of Pass or Fail.
+The same is true for attempts on your SRAR including repeats and withdrawls.
 Your SRAR must match exactly what is on your high school transcript.

 What if I can't find my high school listed on the SRAR website?